systemd/mkosi/mkosi/resources/man/mkosi.md

     not specified and the directory `mkosi.output/` exists in the local directory, it is automatically used for this purpose.

-`WorkspaceDirectory=`, `--workspace-dir=`
-:   Path to a directory where to store data required temporarily while
-    building the image.
-This directory should have enough space to store the full OS image, though in most modes the actually used disk space is smaller.
-If not specified, a subdirectory of `$XDG_CACHE_HOME` (if set), `$HOME/.cache` (if set) or `/var/tmp` is used.

-    The data in this directory is removed automatically after each build.
-It's safe to manually remove the contents of this directory should an `mkosi` invocation be aborted abnormally (for example, due to reboot/power failure).

-`CacheDirectory=`, `--cache-dir=`
-:   Takes a path to a directory to use as the incremental cache directory
-    for the incremental images produced when the `Incremental=` option is enabled.
-If this option is not used, but a `mkosi.cache/` directory is found in the local directory it is automatically used for this purpose.

-`PackageCacheDirectory=`, `--package-cache-dir`
-:   Takes a path to a directory to use as the package cache directory for
-    the distribution package manager used.
-If unset, a suitable directory in the user's home directory or system is used.

-`BuildDirectory=`, `--build-dir=`
-:   Takes a path to a directory to use as the build directory for build
-    systems that support out-of-tree builds (such as Meson).
-The directory used this way is shared between repeated builds, and allows the build system to reuse artifacts (such as object files, executable, …) generated on previous invocations.
-The build scripts can find the path to this directory in the `$BUILDDIR` environment variable.
-This directory is mounted into the image's root directory when `mkosi-chroot` is invoked during execution of the build scripts.
-If this option is not specified, but a directory `mkosi.builddir/` exists in the local directory it is automatically used for this purpose (also see the **Files** section below).

 `ImageVersion=`, `--image-version=`
 :   Configure the image version.
 This accepts any string, but it is
     recommended to specify a series of dot separated components.
 The